7 Habits of Smart Threat Intelligence Analysts

 In other words, key business leaders with the ability to influence organizational operations are the primary people for which threat analysts should tailor their work.
 If the director of IT, for instance, is the one holding the purse strings when it comes to implementing new technologies or dedicating resources to a project, focus on delivering timely and actionable information to the director of IT.
 If the CEO calls the shots on all strategic projects, make sure she receives and understands the work you deliver.

 The goal of threat analysis is to provide the intelligence that allows the organization to ward off threats before they impact the business and allow the business to run seamlessly and efficiently so profits and market share increase.
 To accomplish this, know your business decision makers and influencers and produce a product that helps them do their job more effectively.
-In doing so, you will increase the value of threat intelligence and become an even more valued team player.
+In doing so, you’ll increase the value of threat intelligence and become an even more valued team player.

 Old habits are hard to change.
 As the late, great David Bowie sang, “Turn and face the strange.”
 While these habits might not seem comfortable at first, with these guidelines and a little effort, incremental changes will exponentially increase your accuracy with and efficiency of your threat predictions and recommendations.